 Human activities are increasing the availability of several nutrients (especially nitrogen and phosphorous) in soils and water to such an extent that the impacts are currently considered irreversible (Steffen et al 2015 ).
 One of the main sources of this excessive nitrogen is the inadequate use of fertilizers in agriculture.
 While fertilization with N and other nutrients is essential for farming

-Table 1. ), Effect of increased nitrogen availability on fructification.
-Data were analyzed with general linear mixed models (GLMM) .
-Model selection was run specific (individual attributes as a fixed effect).
-A = df= degrees of freedom.
+Table 1.
+Comparison of model fit of models assuming different relationships between N input and response metric (linear, logarithmic, quadratic via square root transformation of N input, quadratic via 2-way polynomial), Effect of increased nitrogen availability on flowering and fructification.
+Data were analyzed with general linear mixed models (GLMM) including N. A Model selection was run for trait specific attributes (individual attributes as a fixed effect).
+P- value of ANOVA for the selected models were always significant (p<0.001).
+AIC = Akaike information criterion df= degrees of freedom.